Heavy quarkonium dynamics at next-to-leading order in the binding energy over temperature: Conclusions and outlook

 On the first point, we have shown that when going from LO to NLO there is a sizable correction to the singlet decay width for $1S$ bottomonium and smaller corrections for the $2S$ and $3S$ bottomonium states.
 The size of the corrections for the $1S$, in particular, stems from the fact that for the $1S$ state $E/T$ is not small at phenomenologically relevant temperatures.
 Based on our findings in sec.~\ref{sec:widthcomp}, the inclusion of NLO corrections has allowed us to extend the pNRQCD+OQS treatment down to temperatures in the vicinity of the QCD phase transition; in practice, we have lowered the decoupling temperature from $T_f$ = 250 MeV at LO to $T_f$ = 190 MeV at NLO.
 We have found that including the NLO corrections improves the description of $R_{AA}[1S]$ when compared to experimental data, particularly at low values of $N_{\rm part}$, which correspond to peripheral and semi-peripheral collisions where the plasma temperature generated is low.
 In terms of sensitivity to the parameters, at NLO we have found that the pNRQCD+OQS predictions for $R_{AA}[1S]$ are less sensitive to $\kappa$ since the magnitude of the decay width decreases when going from LO to NLO; however, the sensitivity to $\gamma$ is slightly increased even though the NLO corrections do not affect the mass shift.\footnote{ We note that $\left \langle \psi \left| \left\{ r_{i}, p_{i} \right\} \right| \psi \right \rangle = 0 $ for $\psi^{*}(r) = \psi(r)$ as is the case for eigenstates of the vacuum Hamiltonian in the reduced spherical representation. } As a result, the increased sensitivity must be due to increased quantum state mixing during the real-time evolution.

 Regarding the question of thermalization, qualitatively Abelian computations lead us to expect that the inclusion of NLO corrections in $E/T$ improves the approach to thermal equilibrium of the master equation \cite{Blaizot:2017ypk}.
 Checking that the inclusion of the NLO corrections leads to a thermal ensemble of bottomonium states at late times is beyond the scope of this work since this requires the solution of the Lindblad equation including jumps to be carried out on a much longer time scale than presented here.
 This is due to the rather slow rate of equilibration for bottomonium states as seen in prior studies~\cite{Akamatsu:2018xim,Miura:2019ssi}.
 However, we do observe that NLO corrections make the $\Upsilon(1S)$ population more stable.
 This is compatible with the fact that finite energy effects included at NLO make transitions that liberate energy more likely than those that absorb energy.
+We plan to study thermalization and report our results in a dedicated forthcoming publication \cite{thermalization}.

 \acknowledgments{ N.B., P.V.G. and A.V. acknowledge support by the DFG cluster of excellence ORIGINS funded by the Deutsche Forschungsgemeinschaft under Germany's Excellence Strategy - EXC-2094-390783311.
 This work has also been supported by European Research Council project ERC-2018-ADG-835105 YoctoLHC; by Maria de Maetzu excellence program under project CEX2020-001035-M; by Spanish Research State Agency under project PID2020-119632GB-I00; and by Xunta de Galicia (Centro singular de investigaci\'on de Galicia accreditation 2019-2022), by European Union ERDF.
 M.S., A.I., and A.T. were supported by the U.S. Department of Energy, Office of Science, Office of Nuclear Physics Award No.~DE-SC0013470.
 M.S. also thanks the Ohio Supercomputer Center for support under the auspices of Project No.~PGS0253. }